lingui/js-lingui/website/docs/tutorials/setup-cra.md

 # Setup with Create React App

 [Create React App](https://github.com/facebook/create-react-app) is a framework for writing React apps with no build configuration.
-This guide suppose you use Create React App 2.0 (the default version).
+This guide assumes you use Create React App 2.0 (the default version).

 ## Install